Popular snacks from your childhood

 In the 1982 classic "E.T. the Extra-Terrestrial," a lost and loveable alien bonded with his human hosts over Reese's Pieces.
 Coca-Cola and McDonald's have crept their way into the farthest reaches of the world.
 One of the most-significant college championship football games is literally called the Sugar Bowl.
 Junk-food culture is as ingrained into the American psyche as cars, Hollywood, and baseball—in fact, you'd be hard-pressed to watch an auto race, a movie, or a baseball game where a snack maker's logo wasn't featured somewhere in the mix.

-Americans eat an average of 10 billion donuts and 22 pounds of candy every year, about 25% of us consume fast food every single day.
+Americans consume an average of 10 billion donuts and 22 pounds of candy annually, while about 25% of us consume fast food every single day.
 The negative consequences of these diets have been well documented: We're one of the fattest, sickest countries on Earth, and obesity and its many detrimental side effects creep closer toward epidemic levels every year.
 Even so, the country's love affair with junk food is enduring, and in a way, sentimental.
 It's almost certain that Ronald McDonald, the Kool-Aid Man, and Tony the Tiger are more instantly recognizable to more Americans than most former presidents.

 From Twinkies and Girl Scout Cookies to chocolate bars and popcorn, snack food conjures up memories of childhood, specific situations like movies or first dates, and nostalgia for simpler, or at least sweeter, times.
 Some snacks are specific to a generation or decade.
 Others transcend time and are intimately familiar to the masses regardless of age.
 All of them, however, have brought moments of joy and satisfaction to the masses, even if the tradeoff was a few—or a few dozen—pounds.